 Gaseous exchange only takes place in the lungs and not in the air sacs.
 Thus, the bird respiration cycle uses both new air (referred to a neo or new respiration) and old air (referred to as paleo or old respiration).
 For a more detailed description, see the Bird Respiratory System.

-The control of respiration in birds as in mammals is exercised by chemical and nervous stimuli in the following way:
+The control of respiration in birds, as in mammals, is exercised by chemical and nervous stimuli in the following way:

 As this term indicates, it is associated with the regulation of the temperature of the bird.
 Fowls are homeothermic animals.
 However, while every attempt is made to achieve a stable body temperature, there are times when, under extreme conditions, the birds’ temperature will vary up or down.
 When this variation is too great the bird is likely to die.
-The normal adult body temperature is in the range of 41-41.7oC and at approximately 46oC death will occur.
+The normal adult body temperature is in the range of 41-41.7oC and at approximately 46oC, death will occur.

 The layer of fat usually found under the skin plus the coat of feathers provide very good protection from low temperature and it is unlikely that birds other than young chickens will die of hypothermia.
 For a constant deep body temperature to be maintained, heat production must equal heat loss.
 Heat is produced by metabolic processes or may be gained from the environment when environmental temperature is above bird temperature.
 Birds lose heat to the atmosphere when the environmental temperature is below the birds body temperature, and when temperatures are approaching the birds’ body temperature if the relative humidity is low.

 Heat is lost by the bird as sensible heat directly to the atmosphere when the temperature gradient is sufficiently great and as insensible heat by the evaporation of water from the respiratory system and skin when the temperature gradient is less but relative humidity is low.
 At high temperature the birds increase their respiration rate to increase the amount of air passing through the respiratory system to increase the cooling by evaporation.
-This panting also involves gular flutter – the rapid movement of the upper throat tissues to increase evaporation.
+This panting also involves gular flutter which is the rapid movement of the upper throat tissues to increase evaporation.
 The movement of air around the body of the bird will assist in removing heat from the bird as sensible heat and as insensible heat.

 An increase in the respiratory rate at high temperatures will increase the loss of carbon dioxide from the body.
 While carbon dioxide is removed from the body because of its toxicity, a certain amount is used in the formation of eggshells.
 Eggshell is essentially calcium plus carbon dioxide that forms calcium carbonate.
 At higher environmental temperatures, layers often lay eggs with weaker shells because their panting to cool themselves removes more carbon dioxide from the body.

 An understanding of the structure and the functions of the respiratory system are very important if the farm manager is to maximise flock performance.
 Not only is the respiratory system the means of gaseous exchange for the birds, but also it plays an important role in the maintenance of a constant deep body temperature.
-Knowledge of how this is achieved is also important if the manager is to minimise losses from the effects of excess heat – from stock deaths and from lower growth or egg production and poor shell quality.
+Knowledge of how this is achieved is also important if the manager is to minimise losses from the effects of excess heat such as stock deaths and from lower growth or egg production and poor shell quality.